Skip to content

 When gifting the prints to someone else, consider keeping the protective packaging.
 If you would like something prettier, you may want to invest in a photo sleeve to keep the print from bending and the corners getting dog-eared.

-Show Off your Creations
+10. Show Off Your Creations

 I really enjoy seeing my client’s print projects of their photos.
 It makes me smile to receive holiday cards with their wedding photos and portraits.